 Cover letters can sometimes leave you stumped, but do not fear!
-It really is straight forward once you know how.
-FYI has created an easy formula which will help you craft a banging cover letter in no time.
+It really is straight forward once you have the know-how.
+FYI has created an easy formula that will help you craft a banging cover letter in no time.

-Employers will love being addressed by their name in your cover letter.
-So try to find out who your application is be going to.
+Employers love being addressed by name in cover letters, so try to find out who your application is be going to.
 Utilise your stalking skills and get looking on Instagram, Linkedin, Facebook and their company website.
 Sometimes their name isn’t always easy to find and it’s best not to use one if you aren’t 100% sure.
 So in this case, use the company name to address.
 Such as; ‘Dear VOGUE’.
 It’s a lot more engaging than using ‘Dear Sir/Madam/whomever it may concern’.

 It’s good to specify what role you are applying to because an employer or recruiter may have multiple roles that are live.
-So it’s best to be super-clear ASAP.
+So, it’s best to be super-clear straight off the bat.

-It’s key to clearly state who you are (as a creative, not your name) and what you are currently doing to employers; especially when applying for internships.
+It’s key to clearly state who you are (as a creative, not your name) and what you are currently doing; especially when applying for internships.
 Are you still at Uni or have you just graduated?
 What course are you studying?
 What Uni are/were you at?
 Do you have a specialism?

 For example: 'I am a recent Fashion Promotion graduate from Ravensbourne University, where I specialised in Graphic Design. '

-You really want to STROKE the brands ego; they LOVE this.
+You really want to STROKE the brand's ego; they LOVE this.
 So make sure this section is always your first main paragraph.
 Why them?
 Get specific and get researching.
 What work do you love of theirs?
 Maybe it’s a recent collection or a magazine spread?
-If they can see you have a GENUINE interest in them, PASSION for the brand and have invested time into them already; this will get their ATTENTION and win you big points.
+If they can see you have a GENUINE interest in them, a PASSION for the brand and you have clearly invested time into them already; this will get their ATTENTION and win you big points.

 As I always say, keep scanning and referring back to that job description.
 What things in the job description MATCH to your skills and CV?
-Pick about 3 things.
-Also for this section; add in any other info that they may be impressed with such as personal achievements, projects and one key experience.
+Pick 3 things.
+Also for this section; add in any other impressive info such as personal achievements, projects and key experiences.

-TOP TIP: Print off the role description, grab a highlighter and match your skills visually this way.
+TOP TIP: Print off the role description, grab a highlighter and match your skills visually.
 BOOM.

-It’s great to sign off your cover letter with a little something that really shows them you GENUINELY want it.
+It’s great to sign off your cover letter with a little something that really shows them you GENUINELY want the job.
 Why will it HELP you?
 How will it help you develop?
 Why THIS position?
 Why THIS brand?

-For example: 'I am deeply engaged in developing my skills within a vibrant design studio environment and I hope to be a valuable asset in the RIXO team'.
+For example: 'I am looking to develop my print production skills within a vibrant design studio environment and would love to be part of the RIXO team'.

 Kindness goes a long way and it’s good to finish with something that will stick in someone’s mind.
 You also want to thank them and finish with your name.

-For example: 'Thank you for taking the time to read this, I really hope you succeeded in finding the right candidate.'
+For example: 'Thank you for taking the time to read this, I really hope you succeed in finding the right candidate.'